Mueller to testify publicly before House committees next month

 Published Tuesday, June 25, 2019 9:36PM EDT

-"When you accept the role of special counsel in one of the most significant investigations in modern history you're going to have to expect that you're going to be asked to come and testify before Congress," House Intelligence Committee Chairman Adam Schiff, D-Calif., told reporters shortly after the announcement.
+"When you accept the role of special counsel in one of the most significant investigations in modern history, you're going to have to expect that you're going to be asked to come and testify before Congress," said House Intelligence Committee Chairman Adam Schiff.

+The committee chairmen said there will be two hearings "back to back," one for each committee, and they will also meet with Mueller's staff in closed session afterward.
+The Judiciary panel will go first, then Intelligence.

+Nadler would not give details on the negotiations or why the subpoenas were needed.
+He just said "we reached a point where we believed that if we issued a subpoena he would obey it."
+The Justice Department declined to comment.

 In the report issued in April, Mueller concluded there was not enough evidence to establish a conspiracy between Trump's presidential campaign and Russia, which was the original question that started the investigation.
 But he also said he could not exonerate Trump on obstruction of justice.
 The report examined several episodes in which Trump attempted to influence the investigation.